 Applicants for British Citizenship in an 1858-1859 report in the Victoria Gazette listed Fielding Spotts as a cooper.
-He probably arrived in 1858 and worked at this trade in Victoria until about 1864.
-Eighteen fifty-nine was a busy year for Fielding: he purchased a house lot on Pioneer Street (Now North Park Street) and he with several other blacks pre-empted land on the northern part of Salt Spring Island near St. Mary Lake.
-However, there is no indication that Fielding ever resided on Salt Spring Island, since by May 1860 Henry W. Johnston had occupied Fielding’s plot.
+It is believed he arrived late in 1858/early 1859 and worked at this trade in Victoria until about 1864.
+Eighteen fifty-nine was a busy year for Fielding: he purchased a house lot on Pioneer Street (Now North Park Street) and he with several other Black pioneers pre-empted land on the northern part of Salt Spring Island near St. Mary Lake.
+However, there is no indication that Fielding ever resided on Salt Spring Island.

-In 1860 Fielding was joined by his wife Julia, their 2-year-old son, Fielding William, and seemingly their oldest child, Charles, all of whom came from California.
+In 1860 Fielding was joined by his wife Julia, their oldest child Charles and 2-year-old Fielding William.
 The family moved to Saanich on 98 acres of land sometime before 1865, and three of his children were registered in school there.
 In 1883 he pre-empted 50 acres immediately west of his main holding.
 Fielding spent over four decades working as a farmer until his death in 1902.
 He obtained cordwood from tree-clearing and raised farm animals such as cattle and chickens, orchard crops, and field crops most likely including oats, wheat, barley, and peas.
-Such produce would have been important for the early development of Victoria and the Saanich Peninsula.

-John H. Fitch, a recent owner of that property and publisher of a booklet on Fielding, identified the current location of the farm as in “Section 18 of Range IVE” just inside the northern border of the District of Saanich.
+John H. Fitch, a later owner of that property and publisher of an article on Fielding, identified the current location of the farm as in “Section 18 of Range IVE” just inside the northern border of the District of Saanich.
 It lies at the highest point now crossed by the Patricia Bay Highway, a little south of Tanner Road.
 On the east, it is bounded by the Old East Road and on the West by Central Saanich Road.
 The family cabin, which was standing until the 1930s, was situated on what is now 6030 Patricia Bay Highway.

 Fielding’s other contributions to his community centered on churches and schooling.